 One of the most common mental health issues found in aging adults is depression.
-Depression continues to grow at an alarming rate and one in ten Americans suffers from the illness.
-If you or a loved one struggles with depression, you are not alone and you don’t have to feel suffocated by this terrible condition.
+Depression continues to grow at an alarming rate, and one in ten Americans suffers from the illness.
 According to the National Alliance on Mental Illness (NAMI), 6.5 million of the 35 million Americans aged 65 years or older are affected by depression.
-Most people in this stage of life with depression have experienced this throughout their life while others develop this later in life and is usually closely associated with dependency and disability.
+If you or a loved one struggles with depression you are not alone, and you don’t have to feel suffocated by this terrible condition.

 Depression and the Elderly: How You Can Help

-Depression is a disease that tends to be denied by the current generation of elderly people, many of whom were raised in an atmosphere where showing feelings was discouraged, and this adds to diagnostic difficulties.
+Depression is a disease that tends to be denied by the current generation of elderly people, many of whom were raised in an atmosphere where showing feelings was discouraged making a diagnosis more difficult.

 1. Don’t impose your terminology